aws-samples/serverless-eda-insurance-claims-processing/README.md

 ### Clear Data

-To delete all the data for current logged in user, you can use `CLEAR ALL DATA` button.
-Clicking on this button will clear data for the current logged in user in S3 bucket and DynamoDB tables.
+To delete all the data for current logged-in user, you can use `CLEAR ALL DATA` button.
+Clicking on this button will clear data for the current logged-in user in S3 bucket and DynamoDB tables.

 ![clear-all](/images/clear_all.png)

 ## Observability

-There is an EventBridge rule - `allEventLogsRule` which invokes its targets for all of the key events sent to Event Bus.
+There is an EventBridge rule - `allEventLogsRule` which invokes its targets for all the key events sent to Event Bus.
 The rule has two targets:

 - A CloudWatch log group to capture all events in CloudWatch.
 - A Lambda Function `CreateMetricsFunction` which creates a CloudWatch metric to indicate occurrence of the individual events.